 Association rules and regulations should be evaluated periodically to ensure that they are up-to-date and have their intended impact.
-The survey noted several areas where rules, regulations, and enforcement mechanisms should be evaluated, including beach rules, traffic rules and enforcement (notably golf carts), and zoning regulations.
+These include beach rules, traffic rules and enforcement (including the use of golf carts on roadways), and zoning regulations.

-While survey respondents were generally satisfied with the current rental policy, it should nevertheless be periodically revisited.4 Ad hoc committees could be utilized to help review current policies, solicit community feedback, and provide recommendations to boards and commissions.
+While survey respondents were generally satisfied with the current rental policy, it should nevertheless be periodically revisited.
+Ad hoc committees could be utilized to help review current policies, solicit community feedback, and provide recommendations to boards and commissions.